Pageboy/pageboy.github.io/_posts/2021-02-17-consolidating-or-keeping-it-all-together.md

 ### So here is the plan

 pagetoscreen.net will be retired, so I won't link to it here.
 I have the domain publisha.org, so plan to move the github pages site to there.
+I will stop using that site as a blog and just do those kinds of posts here.

+Should I republish some posts.
+Yes, probably, so things stay together (that's the idea).